Bishan Singh Bedi: Controversies

 As captain of India, Bedi was involved in some controversies.
 Following India's record-breaking run-chase in the 3rd Test of the 1976 series against the West Indies, the West Indies opted for an aggressive four-man fast bowler attack for the 4th Test.
-Bedi objected to their tactics of bowling beamers because they could not get Indian batsmen out, and declared the Indian first innings closed early after two players were forced to retire hurt.
+Bedi objected to their tactics of short-pitched bowling, and declared the Indian first innings closed early after two players were forced to retire hurt.
 Subsequently, five players were absent hurt in the second innings of the match.

 In England's tour of India in 1976–77 he accused John Lever of using Vaseline to illegally polish the ball in the Third Test at Madras.
 Lever wore Vaseline strips on his forehead to keep the sweat out of his eyes; he was subsequently cleared of any wrongdoing.

 In November 1978, he became the first captain to concede an international cricket match.
 In a One Day International against Pakistan at Sahiwal (Pakistan), India with 8 wickets in hand, required 23 runs from 14 balls.
 Bedi, however, recalled the batsmen from the crease and conceded the match in protest at the bowling of Sarfraz Nawaz who had bowled 4 bouncers in succession with not one being called wide by the umpires.